fdufnews/macropad/readme.md

 ## Todo
 ### Easy
-- Add management of key colors in the settings.toml file
+[x] Add management of key colors in the settings.toml file [] add a keyword for the script to switch the layer.
+Example, selecting Gedit in the *applications* layer launches Gedit and switches to *Edition* layer
 ### Difficult
-- Look if it is possible to use either of icons or text in the keys without exploding memory and making software slower (Difficult as it can be very memory hungry).
+[] Look if it is possible to use either of icons or text in the keys without exploding memory and making software slower (Difficult as it can be very memory hungry).
-- Search a way to place multi lines of text in the keys.
-This currently very boring to be limited to 5 caracters (difficult as it all depends on the buttons library).
+[] Search a way to place multi lines of text in the keys.
+It is very boring to be limited to 5 or 6 caracters (difficult as it all depends on the buttons library).